faizahkh/DATA3402.Spring.2025/README.md

 # Overview
 * This repository holds an attempt to use decision tree classifiers and method to the features of mushrooms given in a dataset, in the Mushroom Classification Kaggle Dataset: https://www.kaggle.com/datasets/uciml/mushroom-classification/data
 * The approach in this repository formula was to take the idea of classification and use it on varous species of mushrooms to see predict mushroom's 'edibility'.
-* Summary: the decision tree classifier method predicted the edible state with 1.0 (100%) accuracy within the model, given that it was a fairly clean dataset!
+* Summary: The decision tree classifier method predicted the edible state with 1.0 (100%) accuracy within the model, given that it was a dataset with minimal missing values.
+The factors
 ## DATA
 * Data type: categorical; tabular data (CSV file)
 * Size: 8124 rows, 23 columns/features